v Chamber Music Conference - Faculty Biographies

 Michael Finckel has enjoyed a wide-ranging career as cellist, composer, teacher, and conductor.
 A founding member of the Trio of the Americas and the Cabrini Quartet, he has performed as soloist and chamber musician throughout the United States and Europe.
 He also performs regularly with members of his family in the renowned Finckel Cello Quartet.

 Finckel's passion for contemporary music has involved him in performances with many of New York's leading new-music groups including Steve Reich and Musicians, Speculum Musicae, Ensemble Sospeso, Columbia Symphonietta, Group for Contemporary Music, SEM Ensemble, and the American Composers Orchestra, as well as performances with members of the New York Philharmonic under the directions of Pierre Boulez and Leonard Bernstein.
 From 1984 to 1995 he held the Gheris Chair as principal cellist of the Bethlehem Bach Choir Orchestra and earlier served as principal cellist of the Vermont State Symphony, touring the state with Dvorak's Cello Concerto and on several occasions conducting his own concerto for cello and orchestra with his brother, Chris Finckel, as soloist.
-He has also been a past member of the North Carolina and Puerto Rico Symphonies, the National Ballet Orchestra, and the Brooklyn Philharmonic.
+He is a past member of the North Carolina and Puerto Rico Symphonies, the National Ballet Orchestra, and the Brooklyn Philharmonic.
 Finckel has recorded for the Dorian, Opus One, New World, Albany, CRI, Vanguard, Vox/Candide, and ECM/Warner Bros. labels.

 Since 1992, Finckel has been Music Director of the Sage City Symphony in Bennington, Vermont.
-Along with its annual commissioning program, he has fostered a unique pilot program for young composers, annually premiering orchestral works by area High School and College students.
+Along with its annual commissioning program, he has fostered a unique pilot program for young composers, annually premiering orchestral works by area high school and college students.

 CAROL OU

-(The Strad Magazine).
-As a soloist and a former member of the Carpe Diem String Quartet, Ms. Ou's exuberant performances have taken her to prestigious concert venues across the globe including Carnegie Weill Hall, Jordan Hall, National Gallery of Art, Gardner Museum, National Concert Hall in Kiev, and the National Concert Hall of Taipei.
+An award-winning cellist, Carol Ou is known for her fiery, marvelous, meltingly melodic outpourings (Boston Globe) and her wonderfully pure cello tone and incisive technique (The Strad).
+A founding member of Trio Flamecrest, Carol was a member of the Carpe Diem String Quartet and duo partner of legendary violinist James Buswell.
+Her solo and chamber music concerts have taken her to prestigious concert venues across the globe, including Carnegie Weill Hall, Jordan Hall, National Gallery of Art, Gardner Museum, National Concert Hall in Kiev, and the National Concert Hall of Taipei.

 NATHANIEL PARKE